 Berret-Koehler (TMC member) is experimenting with offering free portions of books, which include the introduction plus one chapter, as a way to sell a full book.
 They have also begun to break their books into lower-priced, article-length sizes that users can find through a graphic navigator on their website.
 They designed this tool to search more intuitively by business challenge and potential solution in addition to a more conventional general-topic structure.

 Subscriptions have been a saving grace for cable television, providing half of its revenue.
 As a result, the three major news cable channels grew by a third in 2008 and are expected to be as strong in 2009, even though all other forms of news are struggling.
-While newspapers do not control distribution channels in the same way that cable companies do, subscriptions help insulate fluctuations in advertising.
+While newspapers do not control distribution channels in the same way that cable companies do, subscriptions help insulate fluctuations in advertising revenue.

 Despite popular myth, consumers do not expect all content for free.
 In the future, publishers will find the right mix of free plus premium content.
 In fact, demand for quality investigative reporting could renew if it becomes scarcer.